 Modern slavery and human trafficking statement

-- Age UK's subsidiary charity, Age International, funds programmes in over 40 developing countries.
-Subsidiaries Age Cymru and Age UK Suffolk work in the UK in specific geographical areas of benefit.
+- Age UK’s subsidiary charity, Age International, funds programmes in over 40 developing countries; the subsidiary The Silver Line, provides a free confidential helpline providing information, friendship and advice to older people across the UK; and the subsidiaries Age Cymru and Age UK Suffolk worked specifically in providing support to older people in particular geographical locations.

 - Age UK’s trading subsidiaries, Age UK Trading CIC (Community Interest Company), Age UK Enterprises and Social Lottery CICs, generate income to fund the charity’s work.
 Age UK Trading CIC also provides central support services and infrastructure.

-Age UK and its subsidiaries employ around 1900 staff, and benefit from the support of 7000 volunteers in our 400 plus charity shops, all based in the UK.
+Age UK and its subsidiaries employ around 1,900 staff, and benefits from the support of 7,000 volunteers in our 400 plus charity shops, all based in the UK.